metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If test case/concept expands to several functions or if it's completely unrelated to functions it should be a separate test.

-All tests reside in "Test" folder which contains subfolder for each module, take a look there for examples.
+All tests reside in "Test" folder which contains subfolders for each module, take a look there for examples.

 Pester is preferred method to write tests, however some testings needs other way around, or